marimo-team/marimo/examples/markdown/README.md

-# UI 🖱️
+# Markdown

-These basic examples show how to use marimo's built-in UI elements.
+These basic examples show how to use write markdown in marimo.

 > [!TIP]
 > New to marimo?
-Run `marimo tutorial intro` and `marimo tutorial ui`
+Run `marimo tutorial intro` and `marimo tutorial markdown`
 > at the command line first!

-_Looking for examples on making chatbots?
-Check out the [`ai/chat`](../ai/chat) examples folder_.

 ## Running examples